 The employee should sign the warning, acknowledging its existence and the identified corrective action.
 The employee also has the opportunity to make a written statement regarding the warning.
-The supervisor must contact the director of Human Resources prior to issuing a written warning.
+The supervisor must contact the executive director or assistant director of Human Resources prior to issuing a written warning.